damar-wicaksono/uqtestfuns/joss/paper.md

-The contributions to this paper are listed according to the CRediT (Contributor Roles Taxonomy). **Damar Wicaksono**: Conceptualization, methodology, software, validation, writing - original draft.
+The contributions to this paper are listed according to the CRediT (Contributor Roles Taxonomy). **Damar Wicaksono**: Conceptualization, methodology, software, validation, and writing - original draft.
 **Michael Hecht**: Conceptualization, writing - review and editing, project administration, and funding acquisition.